MagetoJ/EduKE/RENDER_DEPLOYMENT_GUIDE.md

 ---

-## Step 2: Deploy with render.yaml Blueprint
+## Step 2: Deploy with render.yaml Blueprint (Monorepo)

-The `render.yaml` file in your project root contains the complete deployment configuration for both frontend and backend.
+The `render.yaml` file in your project root contains the complete deployment configuration for a **monorepo** with a single web service.

 ### Deploy Using render.yaml: